PenguinMesssiah/Aura-Prototype/README.md

 ## License

-Please refer to the repository’s `LICENSE` file for licensing details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 *For more information, see the attached project brief and client overview.*